Importance of Conflict Resolution Skills Training

-Conflict resolution skills, why are they so important?
-Dealing with conflict in the workplace can lead to reduced productivity and can snowball into resentment and bitterness.
+Conflict resolution training: Why is it so important?
+Dealing with conflict at work can lead to reduced productivity and can snowball into resentment and bitterness.
 Workplace conflict usually occurs when people have opposing beliefs, ideas, needs, perspectives or goals.
 Workplace conflicts should be resolved quickly before they fester and grow.

 Workplace Conflict Resolution Skills